MorganPeat/MorganPeat.github.io/_posts/2018-01-31-time-sync-on-cloud-vms.md

 > The duration of one mean solar day is now slightly longer than 24 hours because the rotation of the Earth has slowed down.
 Therefore ... the UTC time-of-day would slowly drift apart from that of solar-based standards, such as Greenwich Mean Time (GMT). <br/>
 The purpose of a leap second is to compensate for this drift, by occasionally scheduling some UTC days with [an extra second].

 It seems (although I can't find a source for this) that the MiFID II approach is to 'jump' when a leap second is applied; that means either that a minute will have an extra second (i.e. 58, 59, 60 or 58, 59, 59).
-This may cause a problem for systems that generate unique ids by using the clock as for a short period of time, the clock may not increase.
+This may cause a problem for systems that generate unique ids using the local clock as for a short period of time, the clock may not increase.

 ### Smearing time
 [Amazon's approach](https://aws.amazon.com/blogs/aws/look-before-you-leap-the-coming-leap-second-and-aws/) to leap seconds is to smooth out the additional second over a 24-hour period, 12 hours each side: